lillian-al/BIManalyst_g_44/A5/README.md

 As someone aspiring to be a construction manager, I’m convinced that OpenBIM is a gem to help me outperform others and grow into a more skilled professional.
 Without a doubt, I’ll continue learning and using BIM over the next decade.

 #### Wrap up

+Working through the assignments has been a rewarding experience for me that deepened my understanding of this technology and its applications.

+In **A1**, we started by verifying the construction cost of concrete columns in Building #2406.
+Using Python and ifcOpenShell, we calculated column volumes and costs, which gave us our first hands-on experience with OpenBIM and its ability to ensure cost accuracy in construction projects.

+**A2** focused on defining a specific use case: verifying the accuracy of cost estimates for columns.
+We mapped out how to gather geometric data from the IFC file, classify columns by size, and calculate their costs.
+This step showed us how OpenBIM tools can simplify complex workflows and ensure financial integrity.

+**A3** was where it all came together.
+We built a Python tool to automate the process outlined in A2.
+The tool extracted column data, calculated volumes, applied unit costs, and validated the project’s cost estimates.
+It was challenging but rewarding to see how coding and OpenBIM work hand-in-hand to improve efficiency.

+In **A4**, we created a tutorial to guide others in extracting and analyzing IFC data.
+This was a great way to review everything we’d learned and make it accessible for others.
+Breaking down the steps into a clear guide helped us solidify our knowledge while helping the group tackle similar challenges.

+Finally, **A5** gave us a chance to reflect on everything we’d learned.
+Starting from basic data extraction to building tools and teaching others, we’ve come a long way.
+OpenBIM is more than just technology; it’s a powerful way to bring transparency and accuracy to construction projects, and we’re excited to use these skills in the future.

 </details>